Adelaide

 The Gawler Line was opened in 1857 and the last extension was to Gawler Central in 1911.

-The Outer Harbor and Grange Lines are regional rail lines on a Northwest-Southeast alignment.
-They run from Outer Harbor and Grange in the northwest to Adelaide Station in the southeast, serving 26 stations.
+The Outer Harbor, Grange, and Port Dock Lines are regional rail lines on a Northwest-Southeast alignment.
+They run from Outer Harbor, Grange, and Port Dock in the northwest to Adelaide Station in the southeast, serving 27 stations.

 References & Helpful Links